What Is Communications Strategy and Planning?

 - Simply Communicate: A Business Guide to Strategic Communication by Kristel Keys Running.
 Steps businesses and managers through the details of communication strategy.
 After reading the book and following the steps, readers will have a customized and solid organizational communications strategy.

 - Strategy Builder: How to Create and Communicate More Effective Strategies by Stephen Cummings and Duncan Angwin.
 An interactive, visual guide that uses practical tips and real world examples to build your optimal communication plan.

 - Strategy-In-Action: Marrying Planning, People and Performance (The Global Leader Series Book 4) by Thomas D. Zweifel.
 A holistic approach to the design and execution of strategic process for organizational leaders.

 - Strategic Public Relations Management: Planning and Managing Effective Communication Campaigns (Routledge Communication Series).
 An evidence-based, applied approach to strategic public relations management -- this is an instructional textbook.

-A Better Way to Manage Your Communications and Marketing Efforts
+Improve Your Communications and Marketing Efforts with Smartsheet for Marketing

 The best marketing teams know the importance of effective campaign management, consistent creative operations, and powerful event logistics -- and Smartsheet helps you deliver on all three so you can be more effective and achieve more.

 The Smartsheet platform makes it easy to plan, capture, manage, and report on work from anywhere, helping your team be more effective and get more done.
 Report on key metrics and get real-time visibility into work as it happens with roll-up reports, dashboards, and automated workflows built to keep your team connected and informed.

 When teams have clarity into the work getting done, there’s no telling how much more they can accomplish in the same amount of time.
 Try Smartsheet for free, today.